 After years of working for a trucking company you may join the nearly 350,000 individuals who decided to own and operate their own truck.
 Owner-Operators are those truck drivers that own and operate their own trucking business.
 Often times owner-operators lease on to a carrier or they may choose to operate on their own.
 But what happens if you are leased on to a company and become injured on the job?
 Do you qualify for workers compensation benefits?

-Fortunately, the Arkansas Worker’s Compensation Commission (AWCC) was established to enforce the workers’ compensation laws in Arkansas and to ensure that all covered employers secure insurance coverage from commercial carriers or through self-insurance programs.
-Additionally, the AWCC regulates workers’ compensation awards to ensure that benefit providers make correct and timely payments to eligible claimants.
+Fortunately, the Arkansas Worker’s Compensation Commission (AWCC) was established to enforce the Workers’ Compensation laws in Arkansas and to ensure that all covered employers secure insurance coverage from commercial carriers or through self-insurance programs.
+Additionally, the AWCC regulates Workers’ Compensation awards to ensure that benefit providers make correct and timely payments to eligible claimants.
 While employers have the right to challenge a claim filed by a worker, some may abuse this authority and discretion.
 If you encounter resistance from your employer or the AWCC questions your claim, an experienced lawyer can fight for the benefits you are entitled to receive.
-To schedule a free and confidential consultation with a personal injury lawyer who has worked with trucker drivers and understands many of their common concerns call Ken Kieklak, Attorney at Law by dialing (479) 251-7767 or contact us online.
+To schedule a free and confidential consultation with a Washington County, AR personal injury lawyer who has worked with trucker drivers and understands many of their common concerns call Ken Kieklak, Attorney at Law by dialing (479) 316-0438 or contact us online.

 There are many reasons why a truck driver may choose to become an owner operator.
 They may want some more flexibility in their life, they may want to be able to be their own boss, or they may find that they just enjoy running their own business.
 However, when a truck driver chooses to become an owner operator there can be some problems with workers compensation.
 If you are an owner operator that is working for a company you may not be entitled to workers compensation benefits, but you should be aware that depending on the facts of your case you may still be entitled to compensation.